 All students are required to register their vehicles and display parking permits.
-Copies of parking regulations are available in the K. Ray Bailey Student Services Building lobby and the college website.
+Copies of parking regulations are available in the K. Ray Bailey Student Services Building lobby, The Police Dept., and the college website.
 Parking spaces designated for individuals with disabilities are located at each facility.
 Spaces marked by yellow lines are for faculty and staff use only.
+Green lined areas are for Barbershop, Cosmetology, and Dental Clinic clients as well as Mountain Tech Lodge guests.
 Students park in white lined spaces.
 All parking fines must be paid prior to registering for classes, seeing grades or getting transcripts.